 Consider re-writing the hypothesis that has been provided already for H6.
 Two mediating paths have been hypothesised.
 So split them to H6a and H6b or better, H6 and H7.

-After reading the paper several times I was not able to find any mentioning of any intention to examine any mediation effect in this study.
+After reading the paper several times I was not able to find any mention of any intention to examine mediation effects in this study.
 Using the command “find” in Word to search for the term mediation or any similar terms in the paper resulted in “No matches”.
 There was no intention in the paper to examine any mediation effect and there is no conceptual justification for doing so.
 I believe that the cause of this misunderstanding is the phrasing of hypothesis 6.
 Therefore, the phrasing of the hypothesis was changed from “Perceived obligations through relational contracts are positively related to creativity, while perceived obligations through transactional contracts are negatively related to creativity” in the old version to “Perceived relational obligations are positively related to creativity, while perceived transactional are negatively related to creativity” in the revised version (p.
 14).
-I am convinced that that this correction solved the reviewer’s misunderstanding.
+I am convinced that that this correction will satisfy the reviewer.

 12. Would you strongly consider studying the following articles below as a guide to help you further in your review of the literature and especially the arguments in the theoretical framing and discussion sections?